 Gentrification is generally what urban development stands for today, though this can be changed along with the culture change.
 When I was working in Kansas City with an organization I started called Brothers and Sisters Home Repair, we saw low-income housing be torn down due to the increase of revenue in that area; gentrification.
 Developers would come in, buy a bunch of houses and sell them for more than what they bought them for.

 It’s social-economical prohibition through an act of commerce.
 Some low-income communities would also suffer due to code violations.
 One could not afford to fix their broken gutters and then get condemned for it.
 Brothers and Sisters for Home Repair would help aid these issues by providing a half-priced home repair service to these oppressed low-income communities.

-The pursuit to build Tiny Home villages also run into code issues, we have to change the city’s definition of what a home requires.
+The pursuit to build Tiny Home villages also runs into code issues, we have to change the city’s definition of what a home requires.
 So it is a challenge to break the paradigm.
 We need homes with mortgages that are more like $10,000 – $20,000 or less.
-In places like Boulder there are small 1-2 bedroom houses going for $200,000 all the way to $400,000.
-When the flood came in a few years ago, all of the lower income housing went away.
-Before the flood you could find rooms for $500-$600 a month, but now those same rooms have went up to a norm of $800-$1,500 for a one-bedroom apartment!
+In places like Boulder, there are small 1-2 bedroom houses going for $200,000 all the way to $400,000.
+When the flood came in a few years ago, all of the lower-income housing went away.
+Before the flood, you could find rooms for $500-$600 a month, but now those same rooms have gone up to a norm of $800-$1,500 for a one-bedroom apartment!

 The heat is rising and we need to respond to it the best we can, through equality and understanding, not through greed-based capital practices.